-- 6.22 Overtime: It is the policy of the City that work hours and work days be so scheduled that overtime not be paid.
+6.2(2) Overtime: It is the policy of the City that work hours and work days be so scheduled that overtime not be paid.
 However, if circumstances do not permit such flexible scheduling, employees shall be compensated for hours worked beyond eight hours in a day and forty hours in a week at one and one half times their regular rate of pay.
-State and Federal fair labor standards apply. - 6.23 Pay Days: Employees shall be paid semi-monthly on the 15th and last days of the month.
+State and Federal fair labor standards apply.

+6.2(3) Pay Days: Employees shall be paid semi-monthly on the 15th and last days of the month.
 When a pay day falls on a Saturday, employees shall receive their pay on the preceding work day.
 When the pay day falls on a Sunday employees shall receive their pay on the following work day.
-In special circumstances or for special projects the City Council may direct different pay periods. - 6.24 Transfer: An employee transferred from one position to another where both positions have the same rate of pay shall be appointed to the same rate of pay held prior to transfer and his/her anniversary date shall remain unchanged.
-This will apply if any special knowledge of the position is not required. - 6.25 Payroll Advance: A permanent employee may receive a payroll advance during a payroll period but before pay day upon approval of three City council members.
+In special circumstances or for special projects the City Council may direct different pay periods.

+6.2(4) Transfer: An employee transferred from one position to another where both positions have the same rate of pay shall be appointed to the same rate of pay held prior to transfer and his/her anniversary date shall remain unchanged.
+This will apply if any special knowledge of the position is not required.

+6.2(5) Payroll Advance: A permanent employee may receive a payroll advance during a payroll period, but before pay day upon approval of the City Administrator, or I his/her absence, the Mayor or two council members.
 A payroll advance will be for no more than the compensation owed for hours already worked.
-An advance shall be deducted from the employee's pay on pay day. - 6.26 Payroll Deductions: Payroll deductions as required by law will be withheld from each employee's paycheck.
+An advance shall be deducted from the employee's pay on pay day.

+6.2(6) Payroll Deductions: Payroll deductions as required by law will be withheld from each employee's paycheck.
 Any other payroll deductions must be authorized by the employee in writing.
-Employees are urged to authorized deductions from paychecks to pay personal obligations (like water and sewer bills) owed the City.
-Failure to pay toward obligations owed the City for two successive pay days in city employment is grounds for dismissal from city service. - 6.27 Termination or Resignation: Upon termination or resignation, an employee shall receive payment for all accrued wages, salaries or other compensation for labor or services less any personal obligations owed the City within one (1) working day after the last day of work. - 6.3 Classification of Employees: City employees are classified into the following categories: - 6.31 Permanent full-time: These employees accrue leave, and receive paid holidays and other city employment benefits.
+Employees are urged to authorize deductions from paychecks to pay personal obligations (like water and sewer bills) owed the City.
+Failure to pay toward obligations owed the City for two successive pay days in city employment is grounds for dismissal from city service.

+6.2(7) Termination or Resignation: Upon termination or resignation, an employee shall receive payment for all accrued wages, salaries or other compensation for labor or services less any personal obligations owed the City within one (1) working day after the last day of work.

+6.3 Classification of Employees:

+City employees are classified into the following categories:

+6.3(1) Permanent full-time: These employees accrue leave, and receive paid holidays and other city employment benefits.
 Their work week is five or more hours per day, at least five days per week.
 Their jobs are of a continuous twelve months a year nature.
-Some salaried positions that are on call twenty-four (24) hours per day (such as the plant operator) are included among permanent full time employees.
-The City Council shall appoint to these positions. - 6.32 Permanent part-time: These employees accrue leave, and receive paid holidays and other city employment benefits if their normal work week is at least five days per week.
-And addition of the following language, or their position is the only position of that class in the city and they do not substitute for another position, whatever the funding source, that is of a permanent full time nature.
+Some salaried positions that are on call twentyfour (24) hours per day (such as the plant operator) are included among permanent full time employees.
+The City Council shall appoint to these positions.

+6.3(2) Permanent part-time: These employees accrue leave and receive paid holidays and other city employment benefits if their normal work week is at least five days per week.
 Their jobs are of a continuous, twelve months a year nature but the hours worked are normally less than five hours per day and/or five days per week.
 The City Council shall appoint to these positions.